nvlang/egal/README.md

 $$

-Note that these functions are sensitive to the color gamut that we are targeting, since the maximum chromacity values directly depend on that gamut.
+Note that these functions are sensitive to the color gamut that we are targeting, since the maximum chromaticity values directly depend on that gamut.
 This is because the gamut is what specifies when a color is no longer considered displayable.
-For example, P3 monitors are able to display more saturated colors than sRGB monitors, and therefore the maximum chromacity values for P3 are larger than those for sRGB.
+For example, P3 monitors are able to display more saturated colors than sRGB monitors, and therefore the maximum chromaticity values for P3 are larger than those for sRGB.
 Because of this, the target gamut can be specified as an option passed to the egal function.